panique/huge/README.md

 Usually naked servers don't have a mail server installed that will make it possible to send mail.
 In order to use this version of the script, please install a mail server by following the tutorial in the "2-advanced/_install" folder!*

-####STYLED/THEMED [not published yet]
+####STYLED/THEMED [not published yet. coming up in late 2013]

 - same like 2., but with additional css/js stylings
 - several stylings to choose

-####FULL-MVC-FRAMEWORK [not published yet]
+####FULL-MVC-FRAMEWORK [currently only a preview, full version needs some weeks]

-- same functions like advanced version, but totally new code/file structure)
+- same functions like advanced version, but totally new code/file structure
-- biggest change: quite professional MVC file/code structure
+- perfect for building REAL applications
-- URL rewriting (/index.php?controller=user&action=edit becomes /user/edit)
+- main feature: URL rewriting (beautiful URLs)
-- professional usage of controllers and actions
+- main feature: professional usage of controllers and actions
-- database object, that is shared within all classes (dependency injection. no usage of bad bad bad ;) singleton. good thing!)
+- main feature: PDO database connector (@see http://www.phpro.org/tutorials/Introduction-to-PHP-PDO.html)
-- perfect for building big apps
+- COMING UP: PDF/Tutorial that shows how to use this framework

-- build for humans, build for non-experts. everything should be easy and self-explaining.
+BIG BIG THANKS to **JREAM** and his excellent mvc-framework tutorial / codebase on http://jream.com/lab/ !
-- ...
+The **PHP Login Framework** is build using code from JReam's framework (I took the base code from "Part 3" and improved with code from "Part 9", "Part 10" and "Part 11", so the code itself is still basic and not too advanced).
+If you like, have a look on the how-to-build-a-framework-tutorials on his site, they are excellent and very sympathic.

 ###HOW TO DOWNLOAD